SAP/cf-html5-apps-repo-cli-plugin/README.md

 #### Services and Service Keys

-In order to work with HTML5 Application Repository API, HTML5 Applications Repository CLI Plugin is required to send JWT with every request.
-To obtain it HTML5 Applications Repository CLI Plugin creates temporarry artifacts, such as service instances of `html5-apps-repo` service and service keys for these service instances.
-If one of the flows invoked by HTML5 Applications Repository CLI Plugin fails in the middle, these artifacts may remain in the current space.
+In order to work with HTML5 Application Repository API, the CF HTML5 Applications Repository CLI Plugin is required to send JWT with every request.
+To obtain it, the CF HTML5 Applications Repository CLI Plugin creates temporary artifacts, such as service instances of `html5-apps-repo` service and service keys for these service instances.
+If one of the flows invoked by the CF HTML5 Applications Repository CLI Plugin fails in the middle, these artifacts may remain in the current space.

 ## Limitations

-Currently, you can't use HTML5 Applications Repository CLI Plugin with global `-v` flag due to limitations of `cf curl` that is used internally by plugin.
+Currently, you can't use the CF HTML5 Applications Repository CLI Plugin with global `-v` flag due to limitations of `cf curl` that is used internally by the plugin.

 ## How to obtain support